-A Bachelor's degree of at least 180 credits, of which at least 90 credits are for specialised studies in one of the main fields of study media and communication studies, film studies, rhetoric, journalism or business administration.
+A Bachelor's degree of at least 180 credits, of which at least 90 credits are for specialised studies in one of the main fields of study media and communication studies, film studies, rhetoric or journalism including an independent project of at least 15 credits.
 In addition, knowledge of English corresponding to the course "English 6" or course "English B" from the Swedish Upper Secondary School is required.
 For more information on how to document your English language qualifications, see University Admissions in Sweden.

 If you have citizenship in a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are NOT required to pay application or tuition fees.

 The Master’s Programme Strategic Communication is designed for students with a variety of subject backgrounds within the wide field of communication and focuses on critically understanding and implementing strategic communication and the competences needed to implement it.
 By strategic communication we refer to professional communication aimed at satisfying long-term organisational and community goals.